FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 ## Build our Hugo site

-As one of the first steps we want to build our hugo blog.
-We can use the action `peaceiris/actions-hugo@v2` here passing the hugo version we are running locally as well.
-With the action are building our hugo site and pass the baseURL with `hugo --minify --baseURL ${{ env.BASE_URL }}` as parameter.
+In one of the first steps, we want to build the Hugo blog.
+We can use the action `peaceiris/actions-hugo@v2` here passing the Hugo version we are running.
+With the action building the Hugo site, pass the baseURL with `hugo --minify --baseURL ${{ env.BASE_URL }}` as a parameter.

 ```
 steps: